Ahold Delhaize food security

 [RELATED: Hannaford Charitable Foundation Commits $1.16M To Northeast Nonprofits]

-Infrastructure Investments in Europe
+Infrastructure investments in Europe

-In the Netherlands, Albert Heijn leveraged its national sourcing and distribution infrastructure to donate products worth €4.4 million to the Dutch Food Bank, strengthening access to nutritious products within the Dutch food bank system.
-In the Czech Republic, Albert donated its 13th and 14th refrigerated vans to food banks and contributed a record total of 4,345 tons of donated food.
+In the Netherlands, Albert Heijn leveraged its national sourcing and distribution infrastructure to donate products worth €4.4 million to the Dutch Food Bank, strengthening access to nutritious products within the food bank system.

 In Belgium, Delhaize’s “GoodCook” program reached more than 70,000 children with workshops on healthy and sustainable nutrition, focusing on the next generation’s eating habits.

-Emergency Response in Indonesia
+Emergency response in Indonesia

-Strengthened Partnership With Global FoodBanking Network
+Strengthened partnership with Global FoodBanking Network

-Ahold Delhaize extended its partnership with The Global FoodBanking Network in 2026 to address food insecurity structurally.
-Building on years of local collaboration between its brands and community food banks, the partnership strengthens impact at the group level and enables shared learning.
+Building on years of collaboration between its brands and community food banks, the partnership strengthens impact at the group level and enables shared learning.

 For More Ahold Delhaize News, View Our Ahold Delhaize News Page